How to implement gamification strategies in your leisure attraction.

 - The digital environment delivers new visual and interactive ways to deliver value and create true experiences.
 You can add informational content and add location-based or time-based notifications to increase continuous involvement and reduce the possibilities of abandoning previous efforts.

 - Meet the demand and expectations of younger generations who grew up playing games and interacting through their smartphones and ask for a continuance of this experience across all their offline experiences alike.
 Keep in mind that this new generation has grown up exposed to continuous stimuli and loathes idle team (time spent doing nothing while waiting), which is why gamification can directly impact their experience and loyalty.

 - Future proof concept guaranteed!
 What if we face another lockdown and people can no longer visit your venue as freely as before?
 Having a digital infrastructure that keeps your venue's experience alive online is definitely forward-thinking!

 - Development costs - You can either build it yourself and undergo the costly development or partner with a company that does this for you!

 - While meeting the needs of younger generations, you might also risk narrowing your audience.
 However, it is important to point out that, the millennial generation is also used to collecting data digitally and reaping the benefits of mobile applications.
-Even more so now, considering the acceleration of digitalization and usage due to the pandemic.
+Even more so now, considering the acceleration of digitalisation and usage due to the pandemic.
 Also, it depends on how you plan your games or programs - a parent with a smartphone and an app that provides fun pre-visit games to play on the road with the entire family by kick-starting a word-game that won't need everyone to participate via a smartphone can also be an option!

-2) Offline & on-site.
+2) Offline & on-site